-Preventive Maintenance Software is an essential tool for facilities looking to ensure effective maintenance of their equipment as well as extend their asset life.
+Preventive Maintenance Software is an essential tool for facilities looking to ensure effective preventive maintenance of their equipment as well as extend their asset life.
 This is because of their ability to streamline maintenance operations through efficient tracking of work orders, assets, tools, preventive maintenance schedules, procedures, staff, and parts, as well as purchasing and much more.

 Common Preventive Maintenance Schedule Options

 Scheduling by Dates

 This is the most common approach to the preventive maintenance schedule.
 Scheduling by dates offers the flexibility of specifying work order frequency.
 Although setting up is easy, the challenge with this is that your maintenance schedule may be less optimal than needed.
 For instance, it may be too early in certain cases where the machine is not used frequently due to a shutdown or late where the machine runs for longer hours than normal, increasing the risk of equipment breaking down.

 Scheduling by Meter Readings or Equipment Usage

 This involves keeping track of the machine runtimes that will then form a basis for your preventive maintenance schedule.
 Take an example of a vehicle that can be scheduled for an oil change after 3000 miles or a widget-making machine that can be scheduled for maintenance after a thousand widgets.
 Although this approach may produce a maintenance schedule that is more optimal, it involves more work as meter readings must be taken manually.
 Even then, you may also work with estimated readings.

 Scheduling on a Basis of Another Task or Work Order